MicrosoftDocs/power-platform/power-platform/admin/create-edit-security-role.md

 1. Select a business unit.

-1. To allow team members to inherit the privileges of this role when it's assigned to a team, accept the default **Member's privilege inheritance** setting, which is **Direct User (Basic) access level and Team privileges**.
+1. To allow team members to inherit the privileges of this role when it is assigned to a team, accept the default **Member's privilege inheritance** setting, which is **Direct User (Basic) access level and Team privileges**.

 1. To use the new role to run model-driven apps, accept the default **Include App Opener privileges for running Model-Driven apps** setting, which is set to **On**.